mvolkmann/blog/src/swift.md

 Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
 When committing changes a window opens where side-by-side file diffs are displayed.
+By default the new version is displayed on the left.
+To switch this select Preferences ...
+Source Control ...
+Comparison View ...
+Local Revision on Right Side.
-Modified files are indicated the Navigator by added an "M" after their names.
+Modified files are indicated the Navigator by adding an "M" after their name.
+Added files have an "A" after their name.

 ## Using the Interpreter